vishaltak/gitlab-development-kit/doc/howto/geo.md

 ## Database replication

-For GitLab Geo, you will need a primary/secondary database replication defined.
+For GitLab Geo, you need a primary/secondary database replication defined.
 There are a few extra steps to follow.

 ### Prepare primary for replication

 In your primary instance (`gdk`) you need to prepare the database for replication.
-This requires the PostgreSQL server to be running, so we'll start the server, perform the change (via a `make` task), and then kill and restart the server to pick up the change:
+This requires the PostgreSQL server to be running, so we start the server, perform the change (via a `make` task), and then kill and restart the server to pick up the change: